 Pupil Premium was introduced by the Government in April 2011.
 It is intended to address the underlying inequalities between children eligible for free school meals (FSM) and their peers by ensuring that funding to tackle disadvantage reaches the pupils who are most in need of it.

 West London Free School is in the Hammersmith and Fulham borough.
-As at 31 March 2016, the school was eligible to receive Pupil Premium in respect of 37.6% of its pupils.
+Last year, the school was eligible to receive Pupil Premium for 38% of its pupils.
 Pupil premium is paid at the rate of £935 per eligible pupil.
-In the financial year ended 31 March 2016 the school received £201,394 in pupil premium funding.
+In the academic year ending 31 August 2017 the school received £213,137 in pupil premium funding.

 Improvement in the attainment and progress of pupils is the primary objective of the school.
 The majority of school strategies are designed to achieve this.
 Pupil premium funding is used for specific initiatives to support the most disadvantaged pupils.

-- Extracurricular academic support (£22,971); This includes SEN-support clubs, afterschool revision sessions and holiday revision days delivered by teachers.
+- Extracurricular academic support (£46,403); This includes SEN-support clubs (£13,445), afterschool revision sessions and tutoring/mentoring (£30,677) and holiday revision days delivered by teachers (£2,281).
 This provided important support for children who struggled to revise at home.
-This had an excellent impact on GCSE and end-of-year results and will be continued next year.
+These interventions will be continued this year.

 Pupil Impact on Achievement

-The WLFS received its first set of GCSE results in the summer of 2016.
-With support from the above interventions, most disadvantaged pupils were entered for the English Baccalaureate (EBacc) – 66% at the WLFS compared to 25% nationally and 50% locally.
+With support from the above interventions, most disadvantaged pupils were entered for the English Baccalaureate (EBacc) – 63% at the WLFS (compared to 25% nationally and 50% locally in 2016).
 The EBacc is a measure introduced by the Department for Education that encourages schools to enter pupils for a range of rigorous and academic qualifications.
 Our exceptionally high EBacc entry rate demonstrates our high expectations for pupils, regardless of their background.

-On every measure, disadvantaged pupils at the WLFS performed far better than national and local averages.
-The Progress 8 for disadvantaged pupils was -0.07 (compared to -0.38 nationally and -0.14 locally), suggesting pupils are making expected progress.
-The average grade achieved by disadvantaged pupils was a C (Attainment 8 score of 51) compared to an average of a D nationally and locally.
+On most measures, disadvantaged pupils at the WLFS performed far better than 2016 national and local averages.
+A similar number of children from disadvantaged backgrounds passed (4+) both English and maths compared to their more affluent peers (71% and 79% respectively).
+This is a significant improvement on last year’s results, where only 56% of PPI-eligible students passed both subjects.
+Furthermore, almost half (46%) of disadvantaged pupils achieved grade 5s or above in both English and maths.
+Across the range of subjects taken, the average grade achieved by disadvantaged pupils was a C (Attainment 8 score of 46) compared to an average of a D nationally and locally in 2016.
 Furthermore, 14% of disadvantaged pupils achieved at least five A or A* grades.
-Almost a third (30%) of pupils eligible for the Pupil Premium achieved the EBacc (compared to 12% nationally and 22% locally) and 56% achieved at least a C grade at GCSE for maths and English (compared to 43% nationally and 55% locally).
-Most disadvantaged pupils made expected progress in maths (67%) and English (71%).
+Almost a quarter (22%) of pupils eligible for the Pupil Premium achieved the EBacc (compared to 12% nationally and 22% locally in 2016).